phihonghoang/ObstacleDodge/README.md

 - **Dynamic Obstacles** – Includes flying, rotating, and falling objects to increase difficulty
 - **Collision Feedback** – Obstacles change color upon collision with the player
 - **Score Tracking** – Console logs the number of collisions as the player’s score when the goal is reached
-- **Objective** – Reach the goal with as few collisions as possible